Xenrathe/Rails-transplanetary/README.md

 * Booking a flight also allows creation of individual Passenger model database entries

 ### Future to-do list
-* Creation of Transplanetary logo
-* Styling of views
+* Spaceport index with grid of planet images, click -> info pops up
-* Update passenger / add passenger integration for smoother operation
+* Add passenger button for booking
+* Add booking # to show
+* Bookings index -> search for email + booking #

 ### Design Brief
 This project was created as part of The Odin Project curriculum, specifically the <a href="https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker">Flight Booker</a> project.